Who We Are

 In January 2009, then Congressmen Chris Van Hollen and Ed Markey championed the capitalization of a national green bank with public capital.
 Never abandoning their commitment to this goal through multiple Congresses and in various legislative forms, these two leaders and Congresswoman Debbie Dingell crafted the provisions in the Inflation Reduction Act of August 2022 that created the $27 billion Greenhouse Gas Reduction Fund implemented by the Environmental Protection Agency (EPA) to cut greenhouse gas emissions in half by 2030 and help the U.S. reach net-zero emissions by 2050.

-The GRRF consisted of three grant competitions, the $14-billion National Clean Investment Fund (NCIF), $6-billion Clean Communities Investment Accelerator (CCIA), and the $7-billion Solar for All competitive grant program.
+The GGRF consisted of three grant competitions, the $14-billion National Clean Investment Fund (NCIF), $6-billion Clean Communities Investment Accelerator (CCIA), and the $7-billion Solar for All competitive grant program.
 Applicants submitted applications in October 2023 and award announcements were made in April 2024.

 CGC’s applications were successfully selected for a total award of $5.1 billion in GGRF funding: $5 billion from the National Clean Investment Fund to establish the first US national green bank and $125 million from the Solar for All competition to accelerate solar through in North and South Dakota through green banks.